srgrr/RoundCreator/README.md

 # RoundCreator
 Create a folder structure for programming contest problems.
-It is intended to work in Python 3 and in Linux environment, but that does not mean that it cannot work on other platforms such as Windows or MacOS.
+It is intended to work in Python 3 and in Linux environments, but that does not mean that it cannot work on other platforms such as Windows or MacOS or other Python versions.

+What it can be guaranteed is that RoundCreator won't work in Python 2.6 due to the argparse dependency.

 ## Installation
-If you have cloned this repo, you can type `python setup.py install --user`.
+If you have cloned this repo, you can type `python setup.py install`.
 This will install a package called "RoundCreator" and will create a "RoundCreator" terminal command.

+This package can also be installed with pip

+`pip install RoundCreator`

+You can check [libraries.io](https://libraries.io/pypi/RoundCreator) or [PyPI](https://pypi.org/project/RoundCreator) for the whole version history.

 ## General overview
 RoundCreator accepts some command line arguments and then does some stuff.
 Its arguments (and its default values) are: